MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 For more information and a description of this illustration, see [Evaluate and pilot Microsoft 365 Defender](/microsoft-365/security/defender/eval-overview#the-evaluation-process-for-microsoft-365-defender-cyber-security).

 After deploying Microsoft 365 Defender, integrate these eXtended detection and response (XDR) tools with Microsoft Sentinel.
 Microsoft Sentinel is licensed and billed separately from Microsoft 365 E5.
-Use these for more information:
+Use these resources for more information:

 - [Implement Microsoft Sentinel and Microsoft 365 Defender for Zero Trust](/security/operations/siem-xdr-overview)
 - [Plan costs and understanding Microsoft Sentinel pricing and billing](/azure/sentinel/billing?tabs=simplified%2Ccommitment-tiers)

 ## Step 5.
 Deploy or validate your data protection

-To prevent your organization’s data from being at risk of overexposure or oversharing due to the use of Microsoft 365 Copilot, the next step is to protect the data in your Microsoft 365 tenant.
+To prevent your organization’s data from being at risk of overexposure or oversharing, the next step is to protect the data in your Microsoft 365 tenant.
 You must ensure that:

 - Your data is categorized with sensitivity levels.
 - Sensitivity labels represent your sensitivity levels that are applied by users or automatically.